 (add) Article XVI-Parliamentary Authority

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Illinois Association of School Nurses in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order that the Illinois Association of School Nurses
+The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Illinois Association of School Nurses in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order that the Illinois Association of School Nurses may have.

 102 members in favor, 0 opposed.
 Amendment passes.